jcalantoc/jcalantoc.github.io/essays/SoftwareEngineering.md

 ---

 ## A Plethora of Skills
 In the Software Engineering class, it felt like a very brief but adequately balanced tour of all the aspects that a software engineer would need to develop oneself individually in the work field.
 Everything from the big three of web development coding (HTML, CSS, JS) to frameworks, open source development, and ethics played a major role in solidifying what it meant to be a software engineer.
-Different practices as well as all types of exercises were necessary just to have a basic knowledge and good habits in this field of technology.
+From foundational web development languages to advanced concepts, the course went beyond the creation of websites, emphasizing the cultivation of a mindset essential for problem-solving and continuous learning.

 ## Beyond Making Websites